curiousquantumelephant777/curiousquantumelephant777/README.md

 I'm currently preparing my application for the UCLA MCDB Master's program and welcome any feedback or collaboration opportunities in the areas of neuroplasticity and computational biology.

 Feel free to reach out!
+Peace, love, and science :)